KruminsP/ShapeInformation/README.md

 Program counts the number of geometric shapes and prints out triangle angles, rectangle side lenghts and circle radius.

-Input requires an image and a camera intrinsics file such as:
+Input requires an image, distance from image to camera, and a camera intrinsics file such as:

 ```{"width": 1280,
 "height": 720,